JuliaAttic/QuDirac.jl/docs/inner_products.md

   1 | 1,2 ⟩
 ```

-As you've probably noticed from previous examples, the out-of-the-box default inner product type is `Orthonormal`.
+As you've probably noticed from previous examples, the out-of-the-box default inner product type is `KroneckerDelta`.

 ---
 # Custom inner product types